 The TENDA AC15 AC 1900 Mbps router offers an ultimate 11ac speed of up to 1900 Mbps, providing both 1300Mbps 802.11ac at 5GHz and 600Mbps 802.11n at 2.4 GHz simultaneously.

-Smart managements of wifi schedule, LED indicator and power saving all are for your healthy E-life
+Smart managements of wifi schedule, LED indicator and power saving kind of features available ar your fingertips.

 - Great looks